MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/install-agent-on-nano-server.md

     Updates to the Nano agent are available for download by following the instructions in the KB articles and updating manually.
 You can install these downloaded updates on a Nano agent machine using the following Powershell script.

     ```powershell
-      .\UpdateNanoServerScomAgentOnline.ps1 -NanoServerFQDN <FQDN of the Nano server> -BinaryFolder <<Path where the update .cab is already expanded OR path to one or more Nano-agent update .cab files> -IsCabExpanded <$true if BinaryFolder path is to an expanded .cab, $false if it is for a packed .cab file(s)> -RemoveBackup <$true to remove the previous binaries from the agent machine>
+      .\UpdateNanoServerScomAgentOnline.ps1 -NanoServerFQDN <FQDN of target Nano Server> -BinaryFolder <<Path where the update .cab is already expanded OR path to one or more Nano-agent update .cab files> -IsCabExpanded <$true if BinaryFolder path is to an expanded .cab, $false if it is for a packed .cab file(s)> -RemoveBackup <$true to remove the previous binaries from the agent machine>
     ```

 ### Uninstalling updates from the Nano Agent